-The State University of New York’s Educational Opportunity Program (EOP) provides assistance with access, special academic support and financial aid to students who show promise in mastering college level work.
+The State University of New York's Educational Opportunity Program (EOP) provides assistance with access, special academic support and financial aid to students who show promise in mastering college level work.
 EOP is designed for full time students of the State of New York who qualify academically and economically for the program.
 A variety of retention, remediation and referral services are offered, and an open door policy is established to help address the many needs of this diverse population.
 Potential students must provide appropriate income verification, and additional documentation.
-The program fills very quickly so potential students are asked to apply promptly for full condideration.
-The EOP Office is located in the Library, Suite 017 (607 778-5220).
+The program fills very quickly so potential students are asked to apply promptly for full consideration.
+The EOP Office is located in the Library, Suite 017, +1 (607) 778-5220.

 % Of Those Finding Work or Transferring

-- 45% transferred to 2 or 4-year colleges and universities
+- 38% of all graduates transferred to 2 or 4-year colleges and universities (other than SUNY Broome)

 Where They Went to Work